Why do I need an RRSP if I have a savings account?

 Meanwhile, the Lifelong Learning Plan allows you to use up to $20,000 — a maximum of $10,000 per year — for tuition and living expenses.
 After you graduate, you have 10 years to repay the money you took out.
 Again, you’ll be taxed on whatever you fail to pay back.

 When do I take my money out, and what should I do with it?

 Convert your RRSP to a Registered Retirement Income Fund (RRIF).
 This is the most popular option.
-An RRIF is a lot like an RRSP, but you’ll have to withdraw a certain percentage each year and can’t put any more money in.
+An RRIF is a lot like an RRSP, but you’ll have to withdraw a certain percentage each year and can’t make additional contributions.